 SECTION III: SUBMISSION DEADLINES AND OTHER PROVISIONS

-Guideline 14 – Submission deadlines
+Guideline 13 – Submission deadlines and means for reporting

-After the transitional period of three years after implementation of Solvency II Directive, insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should submit the set of quantitative information defined in Guideline 10 and Guideline 11 for insurance and reinsurance groups and in Guideline 12 and Guideline 13 for insurance and reinsurance undertakings and insurance third country branches within 7 weeks after the end of the reference period.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should submit the set of quantitative information defined in Guideline 9 and Guideline 10 for insurance and reinsurance groups and in Guideline 11 and Guideline 12 for insurance and reinsurance undertakings and insurance third country branches within 7 weeks after the end of the reference period.

+Supervisory authorities should ensure that the submission of the quantitative information referred to in Section II is compliant with Article 313 of the Delegated Regulation (EU) 2015/35.

-Guideline 15 – List of validations
+Guideline 14 – List of validations

-National supervisory authorities should evaluate the data received using the list of validations as published by EIOPA.
+Supervisory authorities should evaluate the data received using the list of validations as published by EIOPA.

-Guideline 16 – Means for reporting

-National supervisory authorities should ensure that the quantitative information referred to in Section II is submitted electronically.

-Guideline 17 – Supervisory reporting formats

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies should submit the information in the data exchange formats and representations determined by the national supervisory authorities or by the group supervisor and respecting the following specifications:

-data points with the data type ‘monetary’ should be expressed in units with no decimals with the exception of template S.06.02 which should be expressed in units with two decimals;

-data points with the data type ‘percentage’ should be expressed as per unit with four decimals;

-data points with the data type ‘integer’ should be expressed in units with no decimals.

-all data points shall be expressed as positive values except in the following cases:

-they are of an opposite nature from the natural amount of the item;

-the nature of the data point allows for positive and negative values to be reported;

-a different reporting format is required by the respective instructions set out in the Annexes to Implementing Regulation (EU) 2023/894.

-Guideline 18 – RSR – Format of reporting
+Guideline 15 – Regular supervisory reporting – Format of reporting

 Insurance and reinsurance undertakings should consider the data point modelling as published by EIOPA when reporting information included in the quantitative reporting templates.